top of page

 In light of Men's Health Week (International) and Father's Day (in America), let us honour men who lead with humility, strength, and faithfulness-and encourage them to regard their health as an essential part of their mission, as otherwise they may not be able to serve to the fullest (even if they desire to do so).

-Father's Day provides an opportunity to reinforce these rhythms by letting children write thank-you notes, Scripture cards, or by using fun writing prompts based on what they've learned about godly strength and stewardship.
+Father's Day provides an opportunity to reinforce these rhythms by letting children write thank-you notes or by using fun writing prompts based on what they've learned.
 For those of us in Australia Father’s Day is still a few months away (in September) which gives ample time for us to continue (if in America) some activities as we celebrate Fathers and Father’s Day, or to build up (if in Australia) to Father’s Day with activities while we await its approach.
-Children can be encouraged to understand, respect, and cherish the role of fathers through scriptures about strength, leadership, love, and self-control (particularly those that pertain to fathers), traits that reflect biblical manhood and honour fathers.
-We can also read them encouraging stories about fathers in the bible and open dialogue as a family, and an excellent place to do this is at the family table while enjoying a meal in thankfulness.

-A fundamental part of child development is teaching children to pray before meals, express gratitude for their food, and recognise where their food comes from.
-Because food is not simply something we consume - it is part of God's provision and care for us.
-Developing habits of gratitude and thankfulness can be as simple as each family member listing one thing they are thankful for or taking a moment to acknowledge God's goodness.
+A fundamental part of child development is teaching children gratitude for their food, enjoyment of their food and to recognise where their food comes from.
+Developing habits of gratitude and thankfulness can be as simple as each family member listing one thing they are thankful for or taking a moment to acknowledge the goodness and beauty.

-As well as serving as a place to gather, the table can also be utilized as a space for gentle biblical discussion.
-Families can discuss questions such as “How did God feed the Israelites in the wilderness?” or “Why do you think God created fruits and vegetables with so many colours?”
-Such discussions relate daily life to spiritual truth in a way that children can understand.
+As well as serving as a place to gather, the table can also be utilized as a space for gentle discussion.
+Families can discuss questions such as “Why do you fruits and vegetables have so many colours?
+What do you think about all of the colours” Such discussions relate daily life to truth in a way that children can understand.

 Involving children in meal preparation and grocery shopping teaches them the idea of stewardship.
-Washing vegetables, setting the table, or reading a Scripture verse before a meal helps children understand that the food we eat and who we can share time with while eating our food are gifts from God.
-These small actions teach responsibility, awareness, and reverence for God’s provision.
+Washing vegetables, setting the table, or preparing food together helps children understand that the food we eat and who we can share time with while eating our food are gifts.
+These small actions teach responsibility, awareness, and gratitude.

-As children learn more about where food comes from, how it nourishes the body, and why it matters to honour God with their choices, they are equipped to make wise decisions.
-By centralising these lessons on God’s Word and creation, we lay a foundation for lifelong habits that glorify Him.
+As children learn more about where food comes from, how it nourishes the body, and why it matters to make healthy choices, they are equipped to make wise decisions.

 Children do not require perfect meals or Pinterest-worthy plates - they require consistent habits rooted in love and truth.
-A simple way to introduce godly health habits is through God's rainbow.
-Strawberry reds, spinach greens, and purple grapes all contain nutrients designed by God to support health, as well as beautiful and unique colours and shapes.
+A simple way to introduce healthy habits is through the rainbow.
+Strawberry reds, spinach greens, and purple grapes all contain nutrients designed to support health, as well as beautiful and unique colours and shapes.

-Teaching children to eat the rainbow is both a good piece of science and a good piece of visual theology.
-It conveys God's creativity and provision.
-Thus, children begin to see food not as a chore or as a reward, but rather as a beautiful gift from a loving God.
+Teaching children to eat the rainbow is both a good piece of science and it is even a good piece of visual theology.
+It conveys creativity, provision, enjoyment, and thankfulness.
+Thus, children begin to see food not as a chore or as a reward, but rather as a beautiful gift.

 The concept can be brought to life by talking about different fruits and vegetables at meals, visiting the farmer's market or gardening, or even drawing or colouring activities that highlight different fruits and vegetables.
 You might ask, “What colours do you see on your plate today?” or “What do you think this food will do for your body?”
 Simple questions such as these engage their minds and hearts.